Michael D'Antuono: Other paintings

+D'Antuono's painting A Tale of Two Hoodies, inspired by the death of Trayvon Martin, depicted two figures wearing hooded sweatshirts and was discussed in media commentary related to race and representation.
+The painting was listed for sale on EBay but the website later removed it because it violated their terms and conditions.
+The piece was later sold on ArtFido.

-Taking aim at the Republican opposition to congressional tax increases, D’Antuono created Who the Hell Is Grover Norquist? in 2012.
-The work highlights the influence Norquist, the founder and president of Americans for Tax Reform, holds in the Republican Party.
+In 2012, D'Antuono created Who the Hell Is Grover Norquist?, a painting referencing Grover Norquist, founder of Americans for Tax Reform, and his influence in Republican Party tax policy debates.
+The work highlights the influence that Norquist, the founder and president of Americans for Tax Reform, holds in the Republican Party.

-D'Antuono has also done pieces on corporate influence, dependence on foreign oil, media bias, immigration, outsourcing, Citizens United, and other hot topic issues.
+According to published interviews and exhibition descriptions, D'Antuono has produced artwork addressing topics such as corporate influence, foreign oil dependence, media bias, immigration, outsourcing, and the Citizens United decision.

 Inspirations

-Within his website, D'Antuono displays the Picasso quote, "Art is not meant to decorate rooms; it is an offensive weapon in the defense against the enemy”.
-In interviews, D’Antuono has indicated that the purpose of his art is to challenge people to think more deeply about socio-political issues.
+D'Antuono's website displays the Picasso quote, "Art is not meant to decorate rooms; it is an offensive weapon in the defense against the enemy."
+In interviews, D'Antuono has stated that he views art as a means of prompting public reflection on sociopolitical issues.